nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You can use the `help` command to open a help window containing a link to this user guide.
 You can press the "Copy URL" button to copy the link, and paste it into your web browser to view this user guide web page.

-If the help window is already open, it will be brought to the front.

 Format: `help`

 Parameters: N/A